circlefin/malachite/docs/architecture/adr-002-node-actor.md

 - **Security and Robustness**: Incorporates security measures to mitigate common attack vectors such as transaction spam, replay attacks, and double spending.
 - **Resource Efficiency**: Manages memory and computational resources efficiently, implementing strategies such as transaction eviction policies and dynamic resource allocation to balance mempool size with system capabilities.
 - **Configurability and Adaptability**: Provides configurable parameters for mempool management, such as size limits, fee thresholds, and transaction expiration times, allowing for dynamic adjustment to changing network conditions.
-- **Interoperability with Consensus**: Ensures compatibility and seamless integration with the *Gossip* and *Proposal Builder* actors, facilitating the streaming of transactions from the mempool to proposal assembly.
+- **Interoperability with Consensus**: Ensures compatibility and seamless integration with the *Gossip* and *Host* actors, facilitating the streaming of transactions from the mempool to proposal assembly.

 #### Implementation Details